If you’re a car audio enthusiast, you want to get the most out of your sound system, and more power usually means better sound quality.

 - Over 90 dB is excellent.

-To find out which sensitivity will suit your needs, you have to determine normal car noise.
 For instance, it’s louder driving with the windows down or on busy city streets.
-More amp power is needed to increase the volume without affecting the sound purity.
+As a result, more amp power is needed to increase the volume without affecting the sound purity.

 To customize your audio system to hear more bass, add a subwoofer and a substantial amount of power.
-The subwoofer alone will use more power than all of your speakers put together.
+The subwoofer alone will consume more energy than all of your speakers.

 For sound and safety purposes, it’s crucial to use the correct power cable and speaker wire gauge when installing an amplifier.
 Dummies.com developed a chart that takes away all of the calculations and estimations.

-Although many advantages and disadvantages are discussed in this 9-minute video, one example is that distortion in Class A is lower and sounds generally sweeter.
+Although many advantages and disadvantages are discussed in this 9-minute video, one example is that distortion in Class A is lower and sounds generally better.

 Amp Wiring Kit

-The more power your amplifier has, the better in order to create extra headroom and prevent straining.
+The more power your amplifier has, the better to create extra headroom and prevent straining.

-Buy the most powerful amp for your system, and jump from good to excellent audio experience.
+Buy the most powerful amp for your system, and jump from a good to an excellent audio experience.